ENVIRONMENTAL LAW AND POLICY

 The Firm is uniquely qualified to develop regional water supply solutions when it meets our clients’ particular needs.
 We also have extensive experience in negotiating and developing water supply contracts and other terms of service for both water suppliers and water purchasers, and in litigating water rates and compelled service.

-Booth, Ahrens and Werkenthin, P.C. has decades of experience with groundwater law, representing groundwater conservation districts in their rulemaking and permitting processes, and increasingly, groundwater users who face unwarranted reductions in the groundwater supplies that they depend on or landowners who must actively defend their property rights in order to get well permits, transfers, or other authorizations for use.
+Booth & Associates, P.C. has decades of experience with groundwater law, representing groundwater conservation districts in their rule-making and permitting processes, and increasingly, groundwater users who face unwarranted reductions in the groundwater supplies that they depend on or landowners who must actively defend their property rights in order to get well permits, transfers, or other authorizations for use.

 Members of the Firm have protested and appealed groundwater conservation district rules and orders, challenged desired future conditions adopted by groundwater conservation districts, promoted or fought certain groundwater legislation, and obtained groundwater production permits (in some situations representing clients in contested case proceedings).
 Our legislative practice, and our experience, position us well to work with our clients to access groundwater reserves that are currently being withheld from use under state law and local regulation.